James Gaffey (1844-1917)

 Howell, and since the main source of employment in the area from 1900

-onwards was at the stannite mine, it’s possible James worked at the mine
+onwards was at the stannite mine, it’s probable James worked at the mine

 before going on the old age pension.